Independent Study (Grades 9-12)

-Verdugo Academy is the high school independent study program offered by Glendale Unified School District and is available to students attending grades 9 through 12.
+Verdugo Academy is the high school independent study / blended learning program offered by Glendale Unified School District and is available to students attending grades 9 through 12.
 This program is offered as an option for students needing an alternative learning environment in which to succeed.

 Courses of Study

-The Verdugo Academy curriculum is the same high quality course of study offered at schools in the Glendale Unified School District.
-It is not an alternative curriculum.
-The same state-approved texts and instructional materials used in District schools are provided free of charge to students in this program.
+The Verdugo Academy curriculum is the same high-quality course of study offered at schools in the Glendale Unified School District.
+District-approved texts and instructional materials are provided free of charge to students in this program.

 Verdugo Academy teachers meet weekly with students to provide an individualized approach to each student’s needs and learning styles.
 Teachers maintain communication with parents and are generally available to answer questions throughout the day by phone or email.
 Parent-teacher meetings occur regularly to maintain the close school-to-home collaboration that is a hallmark of the program.

-Verdugo Academy provides students with all the requirements for graduation and college admission, including Honors and AP, and courses are UC a-g approved.
+Verdugo Academy provides students with all the requirements for graduation and college admission, including Honors and AP, and courses are UC a-g approved, as well as NCAA approved.
 Students also have the option of pursuing courses at other locations while attending Verdugo Academy.
 (See "Additional Course Offerings" below for more information.)

-Many Verdugo Academy courses are concentrated into 8-12 week blocks so that students take 2-3 courses at a time but finish them at an accelerated pace.
-For example, a student might be enrolled in English 10-1, Geometry-1, and an elective, and complete them at different rates.
-Courses such as math, lab science, and foreign language generally take 12-16 weeks.
-The teacher and student plan a course of study that works for the individual’s learning style while keeping the same pace of course completion as students at the comprehensive high schools.
+Verdugo Academy courses are concentrated into 8-16-week blocks so that students complete 3-4 courses at a time but finish them at varying rates.
+For example, a student might be enrolled in English 10-1, Integrated Math 2A, and an elective, but complete them at a different pace.
+Courses such as language arts and social science generally take 8-12 weeks to complete, while math, lab science, and foreign language typically take 12-16 weeks.
+The teacher and student plan a course of study that works for the individual’s learning style while keeping the same pace of course completion as students at comprehensive high schools.

-Verdugo Academy courses are entirely aligned to state and national standards of educational excellence, and are equal in quality and scope to curriculum provided for students enrolled in traditional classroom settings in the Glendale Unified School District.
+Verdugo Academy courses are entirely aligned to state and national standards of educational excellence and are equal in quality and scope to the curriculum provided for students enrolled in traditional classroom settings in the Glendale Unified School District.